ria4/lajujabot/README.md

 - [A Twitch application id & secret](https://dev.twitch.tv/console/apps/create);
 - A secure host for the webhook listener.

-If you've already got control over a domain served with TLS 1.2+, you only need to proxy the webhook traffic to this application e.g. on port 15151.
-With nginx, this would mean adding to your server block something like:
+If you've already got control over a domain served with TLS 1.2+ (from standard port 443; this is [a Twitch requirement](https://dev.twitch.tv/docs/eventsub/handling-webhook-events/)), you only need to proxy the webhook traffic to this application e.g. on port 15151.

+With nginx, this would mean adding to your `listen 443 ssl` server block something like:

 ```nginx
 location /lajujabot-webhook/ {